demidko/service/README.md

 ### Build

 Execute `./gradlew clean test shadowJar`
-<sub>After that, the jar app will appear in the in the repository and you can run it using `java -jar *.jar` command.</sub>
+<sub>After that, the jar application will appear in the in the repository and you can run it using `java -jar *.jar` command.</sub>

 ### Deploy to the cloud